-Photographing or Interviewing Children
+11.5 Photographing or Interviewing Children

 If a child's photograph or interview is to be included in any media, including the City's own publications, written permission must be obtained from the parent before taking the photograph or recording the interview.
 The permission note must clearly explain how the photograph will be used, who will have access to it, and what will be done with it after it is used or even if it is not used.
-This policy must be clearly explained to external organisations that want to photograph or interview children in Council's care, for inclusion in any form of media.